jephrei/Framework/README.md

 #Framework v0.1 alpha
 This is a personal framework.
 Things will be ugly and/or [broken](http://motherfuckingwebsite.com).
-The final scope isn't fully realized yet, but I have my principles.
-I'll probably get distracted.
+The final scope isn't fully realized yet, but I have my ideas.
+I'll probably get distracted along the way.

 ##Another framework?
 Yes.
 It's an unorganized pile of foo but it's mine and I'm enjoying myself.
 You should make one too.